Categories

 “Costa, whatever you enjoy, whatever your heart sets upon, you dive into it headfirst and without reservations.

-So, take my advice: Do not ever start anything that can “hook” you.
-Things like smoking, gambling, drinking alcohol, etc. for if you do, these things will destroy you.”
+So, take my advice: Do not ever start anything in your life that can get hold of you, “hook” you.
+Things like smoking, gambling, drinking alcohol, or any other bad habit, for if you do, these things will destroy you.”

-But this advice I received when I was still thirteen years old, and though I was very attracted to the girls, I was too shy and complexed to approach them.
+But this advice I received it when I was still thirteen years old, and though I was very attracted to the girls, I was too shy and filled with complexes to approach them.

 So, I spent my time doing better things: